Sausage and Broccoli Casserole is a comforting dinner recipe! You can also serve this casserole as a Thanksgiving side dish instead of stuffing!

 - Preheat the oven to 400 degrees.

 - Add the sausage to a large skillet over medium heat.
-Brown the sausage, breaking up into crumbles as it cooks, then remove the sausage from the skillet and drain any drippings from the pan.
+Brown the sausage, breaking up as it cooks.
+Once the sausage has browned, remove it from the skillet and add to a large bowl, leaving any drippings in the pan.

 - Add the garlic and cook 1 minute longer, then sprinkle the flour over the mushrooms and onions.
 Stir to combine the flour completely, cooking for about 1 minute.